neo09sumedh/CloudFormation/README.md

 # cloudformation
-This Project Demontrate CloudFormation by destribiting Content to diffeent Orgin
+This Project Demonstrate CloudFormation by destribiting Content to diffeent Orgin